Checkpoint Sync to Object Store

 Performance

-Sync performance may vary based on configuration and environment.
-In our testing, we observed the following average speeds:
+Sync performance varies based on configuration and environment.
+The following average speeds were observed in testing:

 | Storage Type | Avg Upload Speed | Avg Download Speed | Avg Download Speed (Ignore Checksum) |